moutella/joycon2mouse/README.md

 # joycon2py
 A light Python script that turns the Joy Con 2's into working PC controllers.

+Joy Con 2's (Switch 2) currently do not work natively on PC.
+This project aims to fix that.

 # DISCLAIMER
 This project will primarily focus on Windows (and is windows only), mostly because vgamepad is Windows exclusive.
 You are free to make your own MacOS/Linux version of the script however.